aabouie/Capstone_3/README.md

 ## ML Model
-The following figure shows the accuracy score of the four classification models.
+The following table presents the accuracy score achieved by the four different classification models.
 As can be seen, logistic classification achieved highest score of 0.72.
 I have to mention there is a publication from Yahoo on this dataset with accuracy score of 0.68.
 Hence, logistic classification is performing relatively well on this dataset.

 | Model Name  |  Accuracy Score |
 | -- | -- |